DasithKuruppu/JavascriptIntroduction/readme.md

 ### Javascript basic variable types

 1. **String** -	A sequence of text known as a string.
-To signify that the value is a string, you must enclose it in quote marks.	var     myVariable = 'Bob';
+To signify that the value is a string, you must enclose it in quote marks.	var     myVariable = 'Bob' or var myVariable = "Bob";
 2. **Number** -	A number.
 Numbers don't have quotes around them.	var myVariable = 10;
 3. **Boolean** -	A True/False value.
 The words true and false are special keywords in JS, and don't need quotes.	var myVariable = true;
 4. **Array**	A structure that allows you to store multiple values in one single reference.	var myVariable = [1,'Bob','Steve',10];